theolujay/vmlc-backend/docs/api-documentation.md

 ```

 #### 5. Approve or Reject a Verification Request (Admin)
-Allows a `superadmin` to approve or reject a user's verification submission.
+Allows a 'manager' or higher to approve or reject a user's verification submission.
 This action is final and notifies the user via email.

 **Endpoint:** `POST /user/verification/action/{user_id}/`
 **Headers:**